ph0en1xr3t/arduino_led_matrix_tools/README.md

-# Creating and Playing LED Matrix Animations for Arduino® Uno Q
+# Creating and Playing LED Matrix Animations for 13*8 led matrix
 ## Detailed blog on: www.codeembedded.com
 A set of tools designed to create, edit, and play animations for a 13x8 LED matrix.
 Whether you prefer a visual editor or working with ASCII art, these tools have you covered.